Lockpickers-United/lpu-belt-explorer/src/resources/info.md

 ### Reddit

 Belts should always be requested via modmail on Reddit.
 Posts requesting belts will be excluded.
 If you want to sync the new belt with your user on Discord, please add your Discord username with the request.
+(You must have made at least one post to the [LPU discord](https://discord.gg/lockpicking) for this to take effect.)

 Each modmail should include: